Chipdelmal/SoNA3BS/pages/mydoc/docHumanVariables.md

 ### Movement

+As mentioned in the overview humans can move in a targeted or random pattern.
+Even the targetted movement can have a given amount of "noise" added to cover scenarios in which humans do not go straight to a given location.

+### Behaviours

+#### Wander Behaviour

+People can be set to move around a given place to mimic children playing around a house or persons that stay at home taking care of their house.

+#### Working Behaviour

+Another behaviour that can be activated is the one of people that go to a definite location to work.

 #### Visiting Behaviour

 Humans can be allowed to visit other houses if required.
 For now the simulation has two implemented visiting behaviours.